 "It's really varied," she said.
 "But whatever the subject, it should come from a recognised course from a Russell Group university.
 This person might have studied Computer Science or economics - but equally music, or German say.
 Intellectual dexterity - the ability to turn your hand to anything - is the important skill.
 We've found that an interest and passion for any subject is a good indicator that somebody might well have a successful career."

 Read next: Morrisons Chief Technology Director Anna Barsby 2018 CIO Summit video interview

-Natural History Museum CIO Ian Golding was a professional trombonist who played in orchestras around the world before becoming an IT business leader.
+Natural History Museum CIO Ian Golding is another IT business leader with musical experience on his CV.
+The former RNLI Interim CIO was a professional trombonist who played in orchestras around the world before becoming an IT business leader.

 Alan Mumby, an executive search partner and colleague of Caroline Sands

-at Odgers Berndtson, told CIO UK that musical backgrounds such as Golding's were not unusual in the profession.
+at Odgers Berndtson, told that musical backgrounds such as Golding's and Winmill's were not unusual in the profession.
+CIO UK

 "Something that was surprising to us at first is that some very successful CIOs have studied music - or when they were at university, played in a band, and continued to play in a band," he said.